BlockzeroLabs/aquafi-docs/source/pages/category2/aqua-token.rst

 Contract Functionality
 ----------------------
-The Aqua token conforms to the **XXXXXXXX** standard which means the following functionality is supported:
+The Aqua token conforms to the ERC20 token standard which means the following functionality is supported:

 - Mint
 - Burn
 - Transfer
+- TransferFrom
 - BurnFrom

 Aqua Token Privileges